7 Strategies to Scale Your Email Newsletter to a Million Subscribers

 I’ve used a lot of newsletter software over the years – Mailchimp, Hubspot, Constant Contact, Keap, Substack, Revue, Ghost, and recently beehiiv.
 If you're reading this, odds are you’re a newsletter creator or media brand who’s also familiar with one or more of these tools.

-And if you are, then you’ve likely spent endless hours designing the perfect template, writing meticulous copy, iterating headers, subject lines, preview text, banner images, learning or hiring consultants who know how to use the software, and CTAs to find that perfect sweet spot in your industry.
+And if you are, then you’ve likely spent endless hours designing the perfect template, writing meticulous copy, iterating headers, subject lines, preview text, and banner images, learning or hiring consultants who know how to use the software, and CTAs to find that perfect sweet spot in your industry.
 You know the spot I’m talking about - The one where people are actually opening your email.
 The one where people are clicking embedded links and engaging with your content.
 The one where you’re getting more subscribers without even asking, where every time you open your newsletter dashboard everything is going up and to the right, and life is good.

 And if you’ve experienced this euphoric newsletter growth that I’m referring to, then you know there is a method to the madness.
 No one wakes up one day to 100,000 newsletter subscribers without a long and treacherous journey, and battle scars to show for it.